-Excluding our Foreign Facilities, all our long-term debt as of May 4, 2019 has fixed interest rates.
-We will from time-to-time adjust our exposure to interest rate risk by entering into interest rate swap arrangements.
+Excluding our Foreign Facilities, all of our long-term debt as of August 3, 2019 has fixed interest rates.
+We will from time to time adjust our exposure to interest rate risk by entering into interest rate swap arrangements.
 Our exposure to interest rate changes is limited to the fair value of the debt issued, which would not have a material impact on our earnings or cash flows.